 Some pregnancy experts talk of gestational age and how this compares with foetal age.
 Gestational age is the age of the pregnancy and weeks since the last period, while foetal age refers to the actual age of the maturing baby.
 Throughout this series and commencing with the first trimester, we will talk about gestational age because most of the information around pregnancy does this as well.

 By the end of the first trimester most women have had their pregnancy confirmed.
-If you haven’t made an appointment to see a midwife or doctor, now is the time to do it.
+If you haven t made an appointment to see a midwife or doctor, make sure you tick it off on your to do checklist.
 Some of the earliest signs of pregnancy have already been discussed (Check week 6) but here are some others:

 - Breast changes including tenderness, tingling, increased sensitivity and a darkening of the areola (the skin around your nipple).